antevis/CarND_T2_P5_MPC/README.md

 #### Choosing the number of timesteps and `dt`
 The vectors' dimensionality directly **affects** the consequent **computational complexity**.
-For `N` timesteps of observations there are `N - 1` controls actuations.
+For `N` timesteps of observations, there are `N - 1` controls actuations.
 With the dimensionality of `6` for observation (`state`) and `2` for actuation (`steer, accel`), the total length of the variables vector will be: